jjnether/obsidian_backup/jnetherton/DA/Active Orders/114822 - Camp Humphreys.md

 - show screenshot of setting

 2-5) Fault detection logic (51, overcurrent); Provide test trip operation and what multiple value applied from the rated current?
+- Simulate in lab

 2-6) Fault detection logic (50G & 51G); Validate minimum trip current and time delay settings.
+- Simulate in lab

 2-7) Circuit breaker response; Provide and confirm the trip signal to breaker response time deviation.
 (Recommend 20ms below)
+- Simulate in lab

 2-8) Communication restoration – During DNP error and fixing occurred, whether the protocol session auto reset and DNP data transferring stably synchronized.
 (Have you generated the report by event log?)